We'll Be Coming Back

-"We'll Be Coming Back" is a song by Scottish record producer Calvin Harris, featuring English singer Example.
-The song was released on 2 June 2012 as the fourth single from Harris' third studio album, 18 Months (2012).
+"We'll Be Coming Back" is a song by Scottish DJ and record producer Calvin Harris featuring English singer and songwriter Example.
+The song was released on 27 July 2012 as the fourth single from Harris' third studio album, 18 Months (2012).
 The song spent two weeks at number two (held off by Wiley's "Heatwave" for both its weeks at number one) on the UK Singles Chart, becoming Harris' fourth consecutive number-two single in the United Kingdom.
 In Ireland, the song debuted at number one, becoming Example's first number-one single and Harris' second (first as a lead artist) in the country.
 It also featured as the final track on Example's fourth studio album, The Evolution of Man (2012).

-Composition
+Background and composition

 Beginning with a melodic guitar-driven introduction, "We'll Be Coming Back" transitions into a "hard electro synth-fuelled chorus" featuring Example's vocals.
 The repeated hook "We didn't wanna call it too early / Now it seems a world away, but I miss that day / Are we ever gonna feel the same?" contains similar notes as the chorus of Aerosmith's "I Don't Want to Miss a Thing".

+The song premiered on Zane Lowe's BBC Radio 1 show on 31 May 2012.
+Harris later said the track would come out "in a month or so".

 Music video

 Directed by Saman Kesh and filmed in the Hollywood Hills overlooking Los Angeles, California in June 2012, the music video for "We'll Be Coming Back" stars Harris and Example as robbers.
-After burying what they've stolen, the two return at a later time to retrieve the goods to find that a female police officer, riding a 2009 Yamaha YZF-R1, who had been tracking them has gotten there first, leaving behind her badge as evidence.
+After burying what they've stolen, the two return at a later time to retrieve the goods to find that a female police officer, riding a 2009 Yamaha YZF-R1, who had been tracking them has got there first, leaving behind her badge as evidence.
 In addition to the robbery, the video features a series of high-speed car chases and police confrontations.
 The video ends with Calvin and Example pursuing the officer on the bike.